The lasting impacts of COVID-19 are unknown but the accelerated shift to the remote call center workforce management is likely to endure

 Questions remain regarding how many of the habits and work models adopted during the crisis will endure when the coronavirus subsides.
 Will remote agents continue to represent a significant proportion of the call center workforce?
-Or will SMB contact centers and clients rush to bring employees back to the traditional production floor?
+Or will the future of the contact center mean that SMBs and clients rush to bring employees back to the traditional production floor?

 Although there is a lot of truth to that old saying, “the only constant is change,” the work-from-home agent is likely to become a permanent feature of the industry landscape.
 Here’s why.

 The contact center workforce was already going remote

 The call center industry was beyond the experimental phase of work-from-home before COVID-19 hit.
 Numerous companies had adopted it as their sole workforce model, among them many SMBs that found in remote agents a flexible, low-overhead workforce option.